 However, there are some limitations to typical RV insurance policies that could make them unsuitable for some owners of tiny homes.
-Most crucially, they usually require the tiny home or RV to be professionally constructed and certified by the RVIA.
+Most crucially, they usually require the tiny home or RV to be professionally constructed and certified by the RV Industry Association (RVIA).
 So if you built your tiny home yourself, you may not be able to qualify for RV coverage.

 Another issue is that RV insurance is sometimes designed to apply to a vacation home or a place that is not your primary residence.
 If you intend to live in your tiny house full-time, you may need to get an endorsement or look for a policy that allows you to use it as your primary residence.

-Many people opt for the DIY route when building a tiny house, but doing so can make it more difficult to insure.
+Many people opt for the DIY route when building a tiny house, but doing so can make the home more difficult to insure.
 Insurers are often hesitant to provide coverage to homes built by amateurs, especially for tiny homes on wheels.
-As a result, you may have to purchase specialized insurance from an insurance agency that sells tiny house-specific insurance coverage.
+As a result, you may have to purchase specialized insurance from an insurance agency that sells tiny-house-specific insurance coverage.
 Make sure the policy is ultimately backed by a reputable insurance company, such as Lloyd's or Chubb.

-Most specialty tiny house insurance agents will require photos of the completed house along with pictures of wiring and plumbing—if you can take these during your home's construction, you'll save yourself work later.
-Some insurers also require a walk-through inspection to make sure it meets safety requirements.
+Most specialty tiny house insurance agents require photos of the completed house along with pictures of wiring and plumbing — if you can take these during your home's construction, you'll save yourself work later.
+Some insurers also require a walk-through inspection to make sure the home meets safety requirements.

 The difference in price between RV and manufactured home coverage is due to the fact that RV insurance protects your home while you move it around the country, which puts your tiny home at significantly more risk than a stationary home.
 If your tiny home is eligible for both manufactured or mobile home insurance and RV insurance, consider whether the ability to move your home freely is worth the increase in price.